akr368/voting_fruits/README.md

-Authentical Info for Sam and John:
+Authentication Info for Sam and John:

 username: sam
 password: nyc